Secure Passwords: Practical Developer Guide

 Password Entropy: The Math Behind Security

-Password entropy is measured in bits and quantifies the amount of uncertainty — or randomness — in a password.
+Password entropy is measured in bits and quantifies the amount of uncertainty (or randomness) in a password.
 Understanding entropy helps you make informed decisions about password strength rather than relying on intuition.
 The formula for calculating entropy is:

 E = L x log₂(R)